Best Omega-3 for Dogs With Allergies

 Is salmon oil better than other fish oils for allergies?

-Not automatically.
-Salmon oil can be good, but the real question is source quality, EPA+DHA clarity, and whether the product is practical to dose consistently.
+Sometimes, though the species matters less than source quality, EPA+DHA clarity, and whether the product is practical to dose day after day.

 Can fish oil fix dog allergies by itself?